Sounds like 'ten-ox-ih-kam'

 - The usual dose of tenoxicam is 1 or 2 tablets once a day.

-- If you are using tenoxicam for painful menstrual periods, take your first dose as soon as your period starts or pain begins until the pain eases.
+- If you're using tenoxicam for painful menstrual periods, take your first dose as soon as your period starts or pain begins until the pain eases.

-- Always take your tenoxicam exactly as your doctor has told you.
+- Always take your tenoxicam exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 - Missed dose: If you forget to take a dose, take it when you next need pain relief and then continue as before.
 Don't take 2 doses together to make up for a forgotten dose.